iherman10/iherman10.github.io/_projects/air_quality_geo_experiments.md

 ### Health Outcome Data

 I used the NYC Department of Health's [Syndromic Surveillance Data (SSD)](https://a816-health.nyc.gov/hdi/epiquery/visualizations?PageType=ps&PopulationSource=Syndromic), which reports daily ED visits for asthma, respiratory disease, and other conditions.
 This dataset, covering all NYC ED visits from 2016 onward, can be filtered by zip code and age group.
-It's important to note that this data reflects patient-reported symptons rather than confirmed diagnoses.
+It's important to note that this data reflects patient-reported symptoms rather than confirmed diagnoses.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">